 The statement reads:

 “Mental Health America is committed to advancing an anti-racist agenda and promoting health equity.
 We affirm the importance of mental health advocacy and recognize that racial injustice has caused trauma and harm to minoritized communities.
-We acknowledge that combatting racism and inequity is an ongoing commitment.
+We acknowledge that combating racism and inequity is an ongoing commitment.
 The impact of economic, clinical, and environmental disparities, including diverse linguistic needs, may hinder the opportunity to access and receive quality and equitable mental health care and services.
 Thus, we remain devoted to addressing discrimination, stigma, and other social and moral determinants of health, leading by example and educating our affiliates and communities.
 Together, we stand united in support of racial justice and the intersection of mental health and the well-being of humanity.”

 “MHA has an important role to play in ensuring equitable mental health access for all Americans, particularly those who have suffered as a result of systemic racism,” said Peter Carson, Chair of the Board.